Talisa Soto: Acting

 In 1988, when Soto returned to the United States, she auditioned and landed the role of "India" in her feature debut, Spike of Bensonhurst, a comedy starring Sasha Mitchell and Ernest Borgnine.
 In 1988, Soto was cast as Lupe Lamora, in the James Bond film Licence to Kill, starring Timothy Dalton, and as Maria Rivera in The Mambo Kings.

-Soto has appeared in more than twenty films, including Mortal Kombat (1995) as Kitana; Island of the Dead as Melissa O'Keefe; Piñero (2001) as Sugar, starring Benjamin Bratt; and Ballistic: Ecks vs. Sever (2002) as Ryne alongside Lucy Liu and Antonio Banderas.
+Soto appeared in more than twenty films, including Mortal Kombat (1995) as Kitana; Island of the Dead as Melissa O'Keefe; Piñero (2001) as Sugar, starring Benjamin Bratt; and Ballistic: Ecks vs. Sever (2002) as Ryne alongside Lucy Liu and Antonio Banderas.
 Soto also made two guest appearances on the television series C-16: FBI.

 In 1995, she played the role of Doña Julia, Johnny Depp's first love interest in the tongue-in-cheek romantic comedy Don Juan DeMarco, Depp playing the title role.
 She also made an appearance in Marc Anthony's music video for "I Need to Know".
 In 1996, Soto played the title role in the campy film Vampirella based on the comic book character.
 Her last major film appearance was in Ballistic: Ecks vs. Sever before retiring from acting after marrying Benjamin Bratt.

 She made one more film, La Mission (2009), which was directed by her brother-in-law Peter Bratt.

 Public image

 In 1990, Soto was chosen by People as one of the 50 Most Beautiful People in the World.
 In 1995, she was featured in the Sports Illustrated "Swimsuit Issue".
-She was ranked #58 on the Maxim Hot 100 Women of 2002.
+She was ranked No. 58 on the Maxim Hot 100 Women of 2002.

 Personal life

 In 1997, Soto married actor Costas Mandylor.
 They divorced in 2000.

-Soto and actor Benjamin Bratt began a relationship when they attended the premiere of Piñero at the Montreal World Film Festival.
-They had played lovers in the film.
-They married on April 13, 2002, in San Francisco, and have two children.